jason-ford-x/proposal-equality/README.md

 Stage: 0

 ## About
-Inspired by an aspect of the [**composites**](https://github.com/tc39/proposal-composites) proposal, which <u>requires an algorithm for determining if two data structures are identical</u>.
-A part of this proposal provides a solution to the same problem space and so thus competes with **composites**.
+Inspired by an aspect of the [**Composites**](https://github.com/tc39/proposal-composites) proposal, which <u>requires an algorithm for determining if two data structures are identical</u>.
+A part of this proposal provides a solution to the same problem space and so thus competes with Composites.

+## Proposal
-Such an algorithm could be considered another kind of equality.
-To clarify this new algorithm and help developers avoid common issues with `==` vs `===`, I am proposing a top-level `Equality` API that names these various algorithms and provides powerful utility methods around equality.
+An algorithm that can say if two objects have the same structure could be considered a kind of equality.
+To provide a standard for this new algorithm and to help developers avoid common issues with `==` vs `===`, I am proposing the addition of a top-level `Equality` API that names these various algorithms and provides powerful utility methods around equality.

+<u>This proposal takes the form of a library, not a language enhancement</u>; a proper implementation would likely leverage engine internals to be more optimized.

 ## New Equality: "Uniform"
 Some other languages allow you to compare objects and know if they are effectively identical, regardless of references.
 This is not trivial in Javascript; using `JSON.stringify()` to compare serialized versions of those objects is imperfect and costly.

-This proposal includes an algorithm for doing a value/structure comparison between objects, with some nuances and caveats:
+This proposal includes a recursive algorithm for doing a value/structure comparison between objects, with some nuances and caveats:

 - `Weak*` are skipped entirely — based on their nature, this seems acceptable
 - `Symbols` are coerced to `String`
 - The ordering within `Object` **does not** matter
 - The ordering within `Map`/`Set` **does** matter
-- Circular references are skipped when encountered
+- Circular references are skipped when encountered in *either* item, it is **not** checked if they go to the same structure
 - The algorithm is depth-first and returns as soon as a *difference* is found.
 It has various pre-checks to avoid unnecessary work, like strict-equality checking, type-checking, etc.
-- Considered *less strict* than `==` since it returns `true` in more scenarios than `==` would.
+- Considered *less strict* than `==` since it returns `true` in more scenarios than `==` would

+*The algorithm will be available shortly — note that it is written for clarity not performance*.

 ## Naming
 I've chosen 'feel' based names, as 'jargon' names would likely impeded learning/understanding, and 'what' names that try to convey what is included/excluded are likely to be overloaded.
 The names chosen are:

 - `loose` for `==`
 - `strict` for `===`
-- `uniform` for `~=` (new; symbol is unnecessary).
-Uniform in the sense of 'one-form' and clothing — intentionally identical in value (colors) and structure (pattern) but not the same object.
+- `uniform` for `~=` (**new** - symbol is unnecessary).
+Uniform as in clothing — uniforms are by design interchangable yet not the same object.

-## Methods
+## API Methods
 `Equality` is a new top-level object.
 All methods below return a `Boolean` except for those that indicate otherwise.

 ### Equality.loose( a, b )